A strong, clear signal in a world of noise.

 This morning, Guy added: “He was the only survivor of his group of friends outside the Carillon bar.
 He is fighting, hanging in there.”

-In the wake of the TalkTalk hack just over a week ago, in which unencrypted data from 157,000 customer accounts was stolen, the answer should be clear: no. And if it proves to be the case that a group of children were behind that attack (police have reportedly questioned a 15-year-old boy and other teenagers), then that answer should be shouted from the rooftops of Westminster.
+In the wake of the TalkTalk hack just over a week ago, in which unencrypted data from 157,000 customer accounts was stolen, the answer may be no. And if it proves to be the case that a group of children were behind that attack (police have reportedly questioned a 15-year-old boy and other teenagers), then that answer should be shouted from the rooftops of Westminster.
 In total, four million customer account details were at risk.

 The hack of the provider’s website demonstrated two things.
-First, that customer records and account information are irresistible to criminals in a world in which private data is a de facto currency.
+First, that customer records and account information are irresistible to criminals in a world in which private data is the de facto currency.
 And second, that there is no legal obligation on internet companies, telcos, or cloud platforms to encrypt it.

 So this all-too-public failure of a major communications provider to secure customer data should serve as a warning to Whitehall: it will be open season on the internet records of UK businesses and private citizens should the amended Bill pass through Parliament, because their allure will be irresistible to criminals.